pol-rivero/doot/README.md

 ## Configuration file

-`doot` reads an optional configuration file `<dotfiles dir>/doot/config.toml` in the root of the dotfiles directory.
-This file won't be symlinked by default.
+`doot` reads an optional configuration file: `<dotfiles dir>/doot/config.toml`.
+This file won't be symlinked when installing.
 These are the available options and their default values:

 ```toml
 # The target directory for the symlinks.
 Can contain environment variables.